Installation Procedure for GPU Enabled Mode

 Linux Users:

-After installing the CUDA toolkit, you may have to set the environment variable LD_LIBRARY_PATH to point to the folder where the CUDA toolkit library was installed.
+After installing the CUDA Toolkit, you may have to set the environment variable LD_LIBRARY_PATH to point to the folder where the CUDA Toolkit library was installed.
 If this is not set, then there may be runtime linkage errors when you import QuantumRingsLib in your Python code.

 Windows Users:

-If you are using your university supercomputer or a cloud environment with NVIDIA GPUs, then your system administrator may have already installed the necessary runtime components optimized for your hadware platform.You may just have to select the cuda runtime module.
-This is typically done using a module loader, as shown below.
-Browse the modules installed in your system and select the most recent cuda run time.
+If you are using your university supercomputer or a cloud environment with NVIDIA GPUs, your system administrator may already have installed the necessary runtime components optimized for your hardware platform.
+You may only need to select the CUDA Toolkit module.
+Selecting the CUDA Toolkit is typically done using a module loader, as shown below.
+Browse the modules installed in your system and choose the most recent CUDA Toolkit.
 Note that your system may use a different way of loading runtime components.

 module load cuda-12.6.1-gcc-12.1.0